mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-13-Centralized-Logging-and-Event-Forwarding-for-Identity-Events/README.md

 ![Subscription Manager configured in GPO](images/11-subscription-manager-configured-in-gpo.png)

+This tells the source computers where to check in for event forwarding subscriptions.

+---

+### 12. GPO Linked to Domain Controllers OU

-The GPO was linked to the **Domain Controllers** OU so that only domain controllers would receive the event forwarding configuration.
+The event forwarding GPO was linked to the Domain Controllers OU.

 ![GPO linked to Domain Controllers OU](images/12-gpo-linked-to-domain-controllers-ou.png)

+This ensured only domain controllers received the event forwarding configuration.

+---

+### 13. Event Forwarding GPO Applied to Domain Controllers

 Group Policy was refreshed on both domain controllers and verified with `gpresult`.